buffdb/buffdb/README.md

 cargo run
 ```

-This will start the server on `[::1]:50051`, storing the key-value pairs in `kv_store.sqlite3` and
+This will start the server on `[::1]:50051`, storing the key-value pairs in `kv_store.db` and
-the blob data in `blob_store.sqlite3`.
+the blob data in `blob_store.db`.
 All three can be configured with command line flags:
 `--addr`, `--kv-store`, and `--blob-store` respectively.

 To build with optimizations enabled, run `cargo build --release`.
 The resulting binary will be